 In case you missed it: How to Start Cucumber Farming in USA: A Step-by-Step Guide to Planting to Harvesting

 Also, before constructing beds, you must amend your soil with proper fertilizers; these fertilizers better be natural.
 While starting beds take nearly 350 tractors of red soil, 150 tractors of cow dung, and 1.5 tons of vermicompost, you have to amend the soil by mixing these with the help of laborers.
-And To get rid of any present pests and prevent future infestation, the beds are to be fumigated with formalin and should be covered for a week in polythene sheets without disturbing them.
+To eliminate any present pests and prevent future infestation, the beds are to be fumigated with formalin and should be covered for a week in polythene sheets without disturbing them.

 Details of Mr. Venkatesh’s cucumber cultivation